New Spacecraft Propulsion

-grade colored-coded Teflon® insulated stranded wiring; solid-state switching with optical-encoder cams controlling the four SSR's and all panel lighting is done with efficient LED's.
+grade colored-coded Teflon® insulated stranded wiring; solid-state switching with optical-encoder cams controlling the four solid state relays (SSR's) and all panel lighting is done with efficient LED's.
 Carriages and mainframe have ± acceleration sensors with display and diagnostics on main panel.
 Built under Mil-Spec 454 soldering and

 2000A quality standards, this modular spacecraft propulsion engine was designed for easy assembly and disassembly for adjustments and transport.